-- 1. Alcohol and substance abuse are serious threats to any business, especially when it comes to workplace accidents and car driving.
-As a result, Eskom has the right to take reasonable procedures to identify and prohibit drunk people from entering the company. - 2.
-General Safety Regulation 2A specifies the legal position on intoxication. - 3.
-The allowable alcohol and drug level is 0%. - 4.
-All contractors must follow Eskom's procedure 32-37 ("Substance Abuse Procedure"), taking into account that this is an Eskom Life-saving Rule number 4: (BE SOBER"), and anyone entering the Eskom site will be subjected to ad hoc alcohol testing if the BU has self-alcohol testing equipment. - 5.
-Contractors are invited to develop their own manual and test their own employees for alcohol on a regular basis. - 6.
-Test results must be marked "Confidential" and kept in the employee's personal file. - 7.
-Eskom's life-saving rules must be included in the induction process. - 8.
-All employees involved in the scope of work must sign the Life-saving rule pledge before commencement of work.
+- a) Alcohol and substance abuse are serious threats to any business, especially when it comes to workplace accidents and car driving.
+As a result, Eskom Kriel Power Station has the right to take reasonable procedures to identify and prohibit drunk people from entering the company/ station. - b) General Safety Regulation 2A specifies the legal position on intoxication. - c) The allowable alcohol and drug level is 0%. - d) The main contractor must follow Eskom's procedure 32-37 ("Substance Abuse Procedure"), taking into account that this is an Eskom Life-saving Rule number 4: (BE SOBER"), and anyone entering the Eskom site will be subjected to ad hoc alcohol testing if the BU has self-alcohol testing equipment. - e) The contractors are invited to develop their own manual and test their own employees for alcohol on a regular basis. - f) Test results must be marked "Confidential" and kept in the employee's personal file. - g) Eskom's life-saving rules must be included in the induction process. - h) All employees involved in the scope of work must sign the Life-saving rule pledge before commencement of work.